 The University Health Center oversees all mandatory health requirements for student enrollment.
 Before you join us on campus for the start of your term you will need to:

 - Submit your immunization records to the University Health Center.
-Important: you can only access this portal approximately 5 days after submission of your deposit or confirmation of your enrollment.
+Important: you can only access this portal approximately 5 days after submission of your deposit (undergraduate students) or submission of deposit and registration for classes (graduate students).

 - Your personal medical records or records from your high school or another university must be submitted.